UMM-CSci-3601-S25/not-for-actual-use/README.md

 ## [Development](DEVELOPMENT.md)

 Instructions on setting up the development environment and working with the code are in [the development guide](DEVELOPMENT.md).
+This includes how to seed the database.

 ### Common commands